Wheresitat/uteclocal/README.md

      uteclocal-gateway
    ```
 3. Open the UI at `http://<host>:8000/`, enter your U-tec API base URL,
    access key, secret key, and scope, and hit **Save**.
+Use the documented
+   cloud host `https://openapi.ultraloq.com` (the previous placeholder
-The settings are stored
+   `https://api.utec.com` can cause name-resolution errors).
+The settings are
-   in `/data/config.json` inside the volume.
-Use **Clear Logs** to wipe the
+   stored in `/data/config.json` inside the volume.
+Use **Clear Logs** to wipe
-   rotating log file.
+   the rotating log file.

 If you prefer to pull an already-built image instead of building locally, tag
 and push `utec-local-gateway` to your registry of choice, then run the same